Skip to content

 Open the Genkit Developer UI URL in your browser and navigate to the Traces tab to view the traces.

-You can view dev traces in the Jaeger UI.
-To get started, follow these steps:
+You can view traces in the Jaeger UI for local development.

 1. Start the telemetry collector: